jtagaca/ai_python_chat/readme.md

 ## Context

 This bot reads a JSON file and checks to see if the user input's word is in the JSON file, and if it is, it returns a predefined response.
 This simple bot can be used to create your own.
-Additionally, this demonstrates my proficiency in Python and how a simple program can save manual labor, particularly in customer service roles.
+Additionally, this shows how a simple program can save manual labor, particularly in customer service roles.

 <p align="center" width="100%">
 <img